-In July of this year, Pope Francis released a highly controversial moto proprio, titled “Traditio custodes,” which severely limits the availability of the Traditional Latin Mass, also known as the Extraordinary Form of the Mass.
+In July of this year, Pope Francis released a highly controversial motu proprio, titled “Traditio custodes,” which severely limits the availability of the Traditional Latin Mass, also known as the Extraordinary Form of the Mass.
 Some dioceses have chosen to continue their current use of the Mass.
 Others have completely banned the use of the Extraordinary Form of the Mass.
 The Traditional Latin Mass has been offered in Alpena, Elmira, Cedar, and periodically in Manistee.

-As a response to this highly controversial moto proprio, the activist Administrator of the Diocese of Gaylord, Walter Hurley, has decided to limit the availability of the Extraordinary Form of the Mass.
+As a response to this highly controversial motu proprio, the activist Administrator of the Diocese of Gaylord, Walter Hurley, has decided to limit the availability of the Extraordinary Form of the Mass.
 This will most likely serve to increase the presence and activity/parish growth of the Society of St. Pius X which provides a weekly Traditional Latin Mass in Mancelona.

 In a peculiar shift in priests earlier this year, Fr.
 Scott Lawler (who said the Traditional Latin Mass) was placed on temporary leave.
 He has returned to the Diocese but our sources have notified us that the Traditional Latin Mass will no longer be allowed in Alpena.
 We have also received word that the most active Traditional Latin Mass parish in the Diocese, Holy Rosary in Cedar, will only be allowed to offer the Traditional Latin Mass once on the weekend and once during the week.
 This is reflected in the latest bulletin.
 We have also received word that more restrictions may be in the works later this year.